Snapchat share price craters on weak revenue and user growth in Q3 2017

 Meanwhile, competition from Facebook has only increased.
 It’s pouring more resources into building out the Facebook Camera platform that copies Snap’s camera.
 And both Instagram Stories and WhatsApp Status now have 300 million daily users — far more than Snap’s whole app that pioneered Stories.

-Snap will have to hope its more differentiated products like Snap Map location sharing and search, and its premium mobile video Shows can draw in more users or at least more time per user as the rest of its app gets cloned.
+Snap will have to hope its upcoming redesigns plus more differentiated products like Snap Map location sharing and search, and its premium mobile video Shows can draw in more users or at least more time per user as the rest of its app gets cloned.

 0